 The Baltic past is rich in ancient cultural treasures and in the geopolitical lessons it teaches, as relevant to today as when Count Shuvalov, Russian governor-general of the Baltic provinces, first stated:

-That role continues even today—23 years after the demise of the USSR, the Baltics find themselves between an autocratic-leaning Russia flush with energy revenues and a Western Europe seeking to fashion them, yet again, into a geopolitical front-line cordon sanitaire of democracies.
+That role continues even today—26 years after the demise of the USSR, as the Baltics find themselves between an autocratic Russia and a western Europe seeking to fashion them, yet again, into a geopolitical front-line cordon sanitaire of democracies.

-Yet, the significance of the Baltics is not that they have been a geopolitical battlefield for eight centuries—their significance is that those eight centuries are but a fraction of the millennia the Estonians, Latvians, and Lithuanians have lived and thrived along the Baltic coast as stewards of some of Europe's oldest and richest cultures.
+Yet, the significance of the Baltics is not that they have been a geopolitical battlefield for eight centuries—these are but a fraction of the millennia the Estonians, Latvians, and Lithuanians have lived and thrived along the Baltic coast as stewards of some of Europe's oldest and richest cultures.

 While the Albanians might choose to dispute the contention, the Latvians and Lithuanians comprise the oldest surviving Indo-European culture.
 Linguists have forged entire careers comparing the somewhat older Lithuanian language to ancient Sanskrit.
 To someone familiar with languages, Latvian noun declensions are similar to those in Latin.
 There is also the controversy, at least amongst ethno-centric linguists, whether the Baltic branched off from the Slavic, or the Slavic branched off from the Baltic.
 Based on the age of languages, not chauvinism, we tend toward the latter view.